akrinos/akrinos.github.io/_projects/evolutionary_biology.md

 1. Extracting genes from novel lineages from meta-omic data using clustering approaches
 2. Studying strain specificity and pangenomic variability in cosmopolitan phytoplankton taxa (_Gephyrocapsa huxleyi_)
+3. Improving a custom annotation tool for microbial eukaryotes, `EUKulele`